walkswiththebear/ConsecutiveSequences/README.md

 ***

-### `numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo(numElements, minLength)`

-Returns the number of permutations of `numElements` elements that have at least one maximal consecutive sequence of length greater than or equal to `minLength`.
-Note that "having at least one maximal consecutive sequence of length greater than or equal to minLength" is equivalent to "having at least one consecutive sequence of length greater than or equal to minLength."
-The result type is bigInt.

-*PLEASE NOTE: This algorithm is provided mainly as an example of how to write a simple selection condition.* It is an example where the  `minLength`/`maxLength` optimization (see the documentation of `getNewSelectionCondition`) is not applicable, and therefore, the algorithm will have to look at *all* MCS-specifications by lengths and counts for `numElements`.
-This goes to show that the `minLength`/`maxLength` optimization is not the end-all be-all of optimizations in this context.
-For the purpose of this function, it would be much more efficient to restrict the generation of MCS-specifications to those that specifiy lenghts less than `minLength`, and then use that to count the permutations that do *not* have any maximal consecutive sequences of length greater than or equal to `minLength`.

-#### Preconditions:

- - `numElements` is a js integer, and `numElements` >= 1.

- - `minLength` is a js integer, and `minLength` >= 2.

-***

 ### `numberOfPermutationsWithMaximalConsecutiveSequencesOnlyInLengthRange(numElements, minLength, maxLength)`

 Returns the number of permutations of `numElements` elements that have at least one maximal consecutive